-Why read this? : Creativity helps you come up with new ideas.
-But you have to deal with certain types of people who put up barriers to creative thinking.
-We share examples of the 3 most common creativity blockers.
-Read this to learn how to deal with these barriers to creative thinking.
+Why read this? : Creative thinking drives new ideas.
+But it’s often hard to get everyone on board.
+Some type of people create barriers to creative thinking and new ideas.
+We share examples of the 3 most common types of barrier creators, and how to handle them.
+Read this to learn how to lower the barriers to creative thinking in your business.

 We believe everyone can be creative.
 But being creative in a business context can be hard.

 That’s usually down to the culture of the business.
 Culture’s how things get done, and it impacts key areas like people and processes.

 But most businesses don’t set up their culture to allow people to be creative.

 They set it up to drive efficiency.
 To control and keep things on track.
 That discourages breakthrough ideas and attracts the type of person who puts up barriers to creative thinking.